Flywheel review: pricing and features for WordPress websites

 By the way, we can now look at speed visualization too.
 It shows all the steps in which the site loads.

 The server was very quick to react to the request to open the page (TTFB), 68ms quick if you will.
 But the visitor actually saw the site loading only at 608ms – up until then, the page was blank.
 Meanwhile, the Fully Loaded Time is the same as LCP – once the biggest piece of content loads, that’s all – the website is 100% ready to be scrolled and clicked on.

 Overall, Flywheel's loading speed is fast.
 While CDN did not efficiently reduce the load time of other locations, servers still did a very good job in loading both a very small and quite a large page.

 For the last and one of the most important tests, I’ve put 50 virtual users (bots) on my website.
 This shows if the provider can handle traffic in case there a big surge.

-The cheapest plan is capable of handling around 5 000 monthly visitors, which is not a lot.
+The cheapest plan is meant to handle around 5 000 monthly visits, which is not a lot.
 50 users at the same time every day would mean at least 20k or 30k visits/mo.